Convert Joules per Kilogram-Kelvin to Calories per Gram-Celsius

 When do you need to convert between Joules per Kilogram-Kelvin and Calories per Gram-Celsius?

-A CGS specific-heat unit historically used in chemistry and food science.
+A CGS-system specific-heat unit historically central to chemistry, food science, and biochemistry.
 Joule per Kilogram-Kelvin and Calorie per Gram-Celsius are both specific heat units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.